-Billbed initiative for footpath dwellers awits CDA-RDA’s approval
+Billbed initiative for footpath dwellers awaits CDA-RDA’s approval

 The dual-purpose advertising boards were earlier installed in nine

-cities of the country and the plan is an extention adding 75 more billbeds to the roads of the twin cities of Rawalpindi-Islamabad alongside police pickets.
+cities of the country and the plan is an extension adding 75 more bill-beds to the roads of the twin cities of Rawalpindi-Islamabad alongside police pickets.

 The Master company’s Managing Director, Shahzad Malik talking to APP

 said the company inspired by its motto of ” A good night sleep” designed road-side advertising boards which can function as ordinary billboards in the day but at night they can be flipped to be converted into beds for homeless people.
-The company,he said, was in consulation with Capital Development Authority and Rawalpindi Development Authority and the
+The company,he said, was in consultation with Capital Development Authority and Rawalpindi Development Authority and the

 facility will be installed soon after go ahead signal from these authorities.